felixrieseberg/windows95/README.md

 ![Screenshot](https://user-images.githubusercontent.com/1426799/44532591-4ceb3680-a6a8-11e8-8c2c-bc29f3bfdef7.png)

 ## Does it work?
 Yes!
 Quite well, actually - on macOS, Windows, and Linux.
+Bear in mind that this is written entirely in JavaScript, so please adjust your expectations.

 ## Should this have been a native app?
 Absolutely.